okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 For Workflows connector or API service integrations, you need to use the [OIN Manager](https://oinmanager.okta.com/) for submission.

-> **Note:** Don't connect your app in production to the generated app instance in your Developer Edition org.
-Your Developer Edition org is intended for testing and submitting your integration.
+> **Note:** Okta recommends that you have separate environments for development, testing, and production.
+Use the Okta Developer Edition org as part of your development and testing environment, and submit your integration to the OIN from the same org.
+However, don't connect the generated app instance in your Developer Edition org to your production environment.

 Before you submit your integration, in either the OIN Wizard or Manager, review the [OIN submission requirements](/docs/guides/submit-app-prereq/) and prepare the necessary artifacts (such as the app logo, description, and configuration document).